martinvonz/jj/docs/branches.md

 $ # [...]
 # # Actually untrack it.
 $ jj branch untrack <branch name>@<remote name> # Example: jj branch untrack stuff@origin
-$ # From this point on, it won't be imported anymore.
+$ # From this point on, this remote branch won't be imported anymore.
+$ # The local branch (e.g. stuff) is unaffected.
+It may or may not still
+$ # be tracking branches on other remotes (e.g. stuff@upstream).
 ```

 ### Automatic tracking of branches & `git.auto-local-branch` option